 In Southern California, for instance, the Department of Water and Power calculates that irrigation represents 60 percent of water use for an average home, says Buzz Boettcher, managing member of Water Recycling Systems in Redondo Beach, Calif., a company that designs, builds, and installs water reuse systems.

-So, how does a greywater system work?
+So, how does a gray water system work?
 Boettcher says that used water is carried away from household appliances and sent via underground piping to a processor on your property for cleaning.
 There, the water is filtered, disinfected, pressurized, and sent into drip irrigation pipes to be held for a set period and then released to water lawns, trees, shrubs, flowers, or to wash cars and hose down hardscape.

 Water from toilets, garbage disposals, and dishwashers (what’s known as “blackwater”) can’t be treated safely for reuse and instead must be sent separately to a sewer, he explains.